 2. Tackle Conflict Head-on

-By seeking out pressure points and proactively intervening you can prevent some conflicts from arising.
-If and when a conflict between two or more people does come up, minimize its severity by handling it quickly.
+By seeking out pressure points and proactively intervening, you can prevent some conflicts from arising.
+If a conflict between two or more people does come up, minimize its severity by handling it quickly.

 A swift resolution to the problem will shorten the post-conflict discussion, as well.
 (Oh, you thought this would remain a private matter?
 Sorry to disappoint.)